Figure 2. Comparison of percentage land cover composition for Ontario’s ecozones based on land cover current to 2000, 2011, 2015, and 2020.

 Alvars, mudflats, prairies, savannahs, meadows, wetlands, forests, rock, open bedrock, marsh and other open country habitat |

-The trends in the proportion of broad land cover types in each of Ontario’s terrestrial ecozones over the period 2000–2015 are compared to assess for changes (Figure 2), as well as the changes of the land cover types between 2011–2015 in the Mixedwood Plains and Ontario Shield ecozones in the southern portion of the province (Figure 3).
+The trends in the proportion of broad land cover types in each of Ontario’s ecozones over the period 2000–2020 are compared to assess for changes (Figure 2), as well as the changes of land cover types across the province between 2015 and 2020 (Figure 3).

 Comparing land cover information through time using different datasets presents challenges.
 It may be difficult to determine if observed changes are related to real changes on the landscape or are related to differences in the accuracy and classification methods used.
-The use of broad land cover categories in this indicator addresses this concern to some extent.
+To address this concern land cover classes are grouped into larger broad land cover types (see Table 1).
 For example, the same area might be assigned to a forest class or a treed wetland class using different classification methods – these two classifications would be considered natural terrestrial cover in this analysis.

 Related Target(s)